DmitryMK/js-stream-dataset-json/README.md

 - `props` (object, optional): An object containing the following properties:
   - `start` (number, optional): The starting position for reading data.
 Defaults to 0.
-  - `bufferLength` (number, optional): The number of records to read.
+  - `bufferLength` (number, optional): The buffer length for reading data.
 Defaults to 1000.
   - `type` (DataType, optional): The type of data to return ("array" or "object").
 Defaults to "array".
   - `filterColumns` (string[], optional): An array of column names to include in the returned data.